 - We also provide Bespoke Training and Bereavement Care Workshops

-- Please click here for contact details of your nearest branch to arrange face to face support.
+- Find contact details of your nearest branch to arrange support.

 Cruse services are provided free of charge and are dependent on the generosity of the local community and statutory support to deliver the service.
 Cruse services are based on volunteers in local communities supporting bereaved individuals in their communities.

 • Which will take place within a strict code of confidentiality